splch/heirs-of-nyx/README.md

 Using unsigned 8-bit integers, (x, y), as seeds means that there are 2^8 x 2^8 pixels of landscape possible.

 I'm using a global seed found in `prng.s`, so much like No Man's Sky, everyone can see the same world; however, the starting positions can be varied.
+Additionally, everything from enemies to items are spawned via the same algorithm.
+This is useful since optimizing `prng.s` further will lead to an entirely faster game.

-Items and enemies will generate randomly, though, pirates will more likely gather around gold and valuables.
-The random spawning of items and enemies is inspired by Minecraft's similar generation as conditions need to be met for varying occurrences.
+Please enjoy the grand adventure this game offers in only 36KB!